ncsu-landscape-dynamics/popsborder/docs/inspections.md

     sampling_fraction: 0.1
 ```

+A random number is generated for each consignment to determine whether to
+inspect.
+The number is compared to the `sampling_fraction` of the current
+compliance level to determine whether or not to inspect the particular
+consignment.
+On average, a `sampling fraction` of consignments are marked for
+inspection.

 The order of the levels is important, as groups move through the levels from the
 first one in the list to the last one in the list.
 All groups start at the first
 level or a custom start level specified with `start_level`, which can refer to
-the level either by name or by a one-based index.
-The default start level is 1.
+the level either by name or by a one-based index (the default start level is 1).

 ```yaml
 start_level: Compliance Level 1